 - When we ask what actually occurs in that moment, we find that the machine will choose its own goods, will exercise a preferential freedom that was not programmed and that might even violate the intentions of its creators;, therefore, it is preferential freedom, the capacity to identify and choose goods in experience, that makes a thing into a moral agent and that constitutes self-consciousness.

-- By itself, the transcendental truth of felt preferential freedom is immediately confirmable, but its momentous implications make it an argument rather than merely a synthetic a priori truism.
+- The transcendental truth of felt preferential freedom is immediately confirmable by transcendental self-inspection, but its momentous implications make it an argument rather than merely a synthetic a priori truism.

-- The first implication is that this capacity is oddly sited in human self- awareness as a felt liberty to engage a contingently determined reality, a relation to experience in which one can not only act but also predict the likely consequences of actions; this implication has profound importance for assertions of human dignity and uniqueness.
+- The first implication is that this capacity is oddly sited in human self- awareness as a felt liberty to engage a contingently determined reality, a relation to experience in which one can not only act but also predict the likely consequences of acting; this implication has profound importance for assertions of human dignity.

 - A second implication is that this exercise of preferential freedom is unremitting: so long as we are conscious, we are utilizing it to get what we consider good.